microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Modules.md

 ## CommonJS Syntax

 CommonJS is the format which most modules on npm are delivered in.
-Even if you are writing using the ES Modules syntax above, having an brief understanding of how CommonJS syntax works will help you debug easier.
+Even if you are writing using the ES Modules syntax above, having a brief understanding of how CommonJS syntax works will help you debug easier.

 #### Exporting